zenstackhq/zenstack-docs/docs/the-complete-guide/part1/3-cli.md

 # The "zenstack" CLI

-The `zenstack` CLI is the main tool for using ZenStack in a project.
-The CLI is intentionally designed to have some similar commands to the `prisma` CLI.
+The `zenstack` CLI is the primary tool for using ZenStack in a project.
+The CLI is intentionally designed to have similar commands to the `prisma` CLI.

 In this chapter, we'll use the CLI to scaffold our Todo sample project.
-You can find the full documentation in the [CLI reference guide](/docs/reference/cli).
+You can find the complete documentation in the [CLI reference guide](/docs/reference/cli).

 ### Initializing a Project